 “Not in this one.”
 Scutari.
 He said his old bill did.

 “I don’t see how you’re going to eradicate the black market,” Weedman said, including himself.
+He has often made cannabis news.

 “You’re not excluded,” Scutari said.